VISAS & VACCINES

 Average temperature: Approximately 26° Celsius

-Besides the aforementioned, during the months of May and June exists the possibility that the temperatures fall strongly, this due to the winter season in the southern zone of the continent bringing cold air northward.
+Besides the aforementioned, between the months of April and June exists the possibility that the temperatures fall strongly, this due to the winter season in the southern zone of the continent bringing cold air northward.
 These abrupt changes in temperature last approximately 2 to 3 days and reach a low of approximately 15° Celsius.

 The total rainfall averages approximately 3400 millimeters per year